--noprofbackup: The profiles will not be backed up on exit.

--profbackup: The profiles will be backed up on exit.

--clearss: The Intelligent Synchronization data will be cleared for all profiles following it on the command line.
-A A Intelligent Synchronization is only available in SyncBackSE and SyncBackPro.

--log [profile name]: The latest log file for the profile will be displayed.
+- -noprofbackup: The profiles will not be backed up on exit. - -profbackup: The profiles will be backed up on exit. - -clearss: The Intelligent Synchronization data will be cleared for all profiles following it on the command line. - -log [profile name]: The latest log file for the profile will be displayed.
 If it is a group profile then the logs for all the profiles in the group will be displayed.
 If there is no log then an error message dialog is displayed.
-To stop this, use the -silent parameter before -log.
-The -log command line parameter is only available in SyncBackSE and SyncBackPro.

--sbmssync: ((2) Pro version only) Using the defined connection parameters, it will login to the SBM Service, upload profile run history (if required), and download/delete the managed profiles (if required).
-If it fails the exit code -109 is returned.

--winpassword [password]: If you are importing profiles with a schedule then Windows may need your password in order to create the schedule (this is a security requirement of Windows).
+To stop this, use the -silent parameter before -log. - -sbmssync: (Reference Pro version only) Using the defined connection parameters, it will login to the SBM Service, upload profile run history (if required), and download/delete the managed profiles (if required).
+If it fails the exit code -109 is returned. - -winpassword [password]: If you are importing profiles with a schedule then Windows may need your password in order to create the schedule (this is a security requirement of Windows).
 To avoid being prompted you can pass your Windows login password on the command line.
-If you do not give a password, and Windows needs your password, and you have not specified the -i parameter, then the schedule may silently fail to import.
-Area and Security Property The -winpassword command line parameter is only available in SyncBackSE and SyncBackPro.

--disable [profile name]: The specified profile will be disabled.
-2 this command line parameter is only available in SyncBackSE and SyncBackPro.

--enable [profile name]: The specified profile will be enabled.
-2 A This command line parameter is only available in SyncBackSE and SyncBackPro.

--pause [profile name]: The specified profile will be paused. # this command line parameter is only available in SyncBackSE and SyncBackPro.

--resume [profile name]: The specified profile will be resumed (if it is currently paused).
-2 this command line parameter is only available in SyncBackSE and SyncBackPro.

--settings [folder]: The specified folder will be used to get settings and profiles from.
+If you do not give a password, and Windows needs your password, and you have not specified the -i parameter, then the schedule may silently fail to import. - -disable [profile name]: The specified profile will be disabled. - -enable [profile name]: The specified profile will be enabled. - -pause [profile name]: The specified profile will be paused. - -resume [profile name]: The specified profile will be resumed (if it is currently paused). - -settings [folder]: The specified folder will be used to get settings and profiles from.
 Note that unless you also use the parameter -restricted (see below) then it will also look in other folders for settings.
 Don't forget to use double-quotes around the folder name, e.g. -settings "C:\My Folder\".
 Also, it is not important where the setting is used on the command line.
 If you use the -settings parameter more than once then the last one is used.
-Note that you can also specify the folder to use during installation.
-Also, and SyncBackSE and SyncBackPro.

--restricted: This setting is used along with -settings to restrict SyncBackFree to only look for settings and profiles in that specific folder.
-A this command line parameter is only available in SyncBackSE and SyncBackPro.

--debugon: Enabled debug output for the profiles run following it on the command line.
-See also -eventlog

--debugoff: Disables debug output, for the profiles run following it on the command line, when it was previously enabled using -debugon.
+Note that you can also specify the folder to use during installation. - -restricted: This setting is used along with -settings to restrict SyncBackPro to only look for settings and profiles in that specific folder. - -debugon: Enabled debug output for the profiles run following it on the command line.
+See also -eventlog - -debugoff: Disables debug output, for the profiles run following it on the command line, when it was previously enabled using -debugon.
 This can only be used with -debugon.
-For example, if you had the following SyncBackFree profile1 -debugon profile2 -debugoff profile3, then debug output for profile1 would depend on the program settings for debug output.
+For example, if you had the following SyncBackPro profile1 -debugon profile2 -debugoff profile3, then debug output for profile1 would depend on the program settings for debug output.
 Debug output for profile2 would be enabled regardless of the program settings, and debug output for profile3 would depend on the program settings.